pbuckner/x-plane_plugins/XPython/docs/source/usage/mac_quarantine.rst

 ----

-.. [#F1] If you're curious about what the *Authorize XPL* script actually does, you can open it, or the
+.. [#F1] If you're curious about what the *Authorize XPL* script actually does, you can open it
-         related ``Authorize XPL.scpt`` script file in the Apple Script Editor.
+         in the Apple Script Editor.

 .. [#F2] What?
 Why bother *authorizing* an application to *authorize* the plugin, isn't that double
          the work?
 Well, not really.
 If you're comfortable typing commands into Terminal, you don't